 Under the new law, motorists convicted of driving around or through signs or traffic control devices closing a road or highway due to hazardous conditions will have two points added to their driving records and be fined up to $250.
 If the violation results in a need for emergency responders to be called, the fine is increased to between $250 and $500.
 In addition, violators will be held liable for repaying the costs of staging the emergency response.

-If you have been injured in a Pennsylvania car accident or a loved one has been injured or killed in a car accident contact Schmidt Kramer Injury Lawyers at 717-888-8888 and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses involving any Pennsylvania car accident, especially if you may need a lawyer.
-Don't wait, call 8.
+If you have been injured in a Pennsylvania car accident or a loved one has been injured or killed in a car accident contact a Harrisburg car accident lawyer by calling (717) 888-8888 and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses involving any Pennsylvania car accident, especially if you may need a lawyer.
+Don’t wait, call 8.